mzgoddard/hard-source-webpack-plugin/README.md

 # Change Log

+- `0.0.35` Use additional pass in compilation instead of pre-emptive pass.
+Fixes use with HMR
 - `0.0.34` Correctly thaw harmony specifier dependencies
 - `0.0.33` Add HardModule.libIdent to support DllPlugin
 - `0.0.32` Fix webpack 2 dependency warnings